jonowood/sqlalchemy-challenge/README.md

 ```/api/v1.0/<start>``` and ```/api/v1.0/<start>/<end>```: Returns a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.
 For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.
 For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

+## Requirements

+To run the code for this project, you will need the following libraries and tools:

+Python 3.6 or later
+Pandas
+Matplotlib
+SQLAlchemy
+Flask

+Note: you will also need the hawaii.sqlite file and the climate_starter.ipynb notebook, which are provided in this repository.

+## Running the Web Application

+To run the web application, follow these steps:

+1. Clone the repository
+2. Install the required Python libraries using ```pip install -r requirements.txt```
+3. Run ```python app.py``` in the terminal
+4. Open the web application in the browser at ```http://localhost:5000```